 Being a 'Mate' also gives you the chance to meet other students, connect with staff, attend MATES events, receive free goodies and treats and most importantly, have lots of fun along the way!

 All 'Mates' receive an official certificate of recognition from the University.
 Find out more about the positive experiences of being a mentor on our testimonial page.

 How much time does it take?

-We ask mentors to commit one to two hours a week for the first eight weeks of the teaching session.
-This time is usually split between a face-to-face meeting and at least one other form of communication each week – this might be email, phone calls or even SMS.
+We ask mentors to commit one to two hours a week for the first eight weeks of the teaching session (or six weeks for mentors at The College and Sydney City Campus).
+This time is usually split between a face-to-face meeting and at least one other form of communication each week – this might be email, phone calls or text messages.